On what authority do I state this? I have one specific source and one general source.

 - The state hasn’t failed yet.
 Girls are going to school; the army is being built, etc.

 - Others should do more of what the Swedish Committee is doing.
-[Link to a Power Point Presentation showing some of what the Swedish Committee for Afghanistan is doing]

 - SCA/SAK has zero tolerance for weapons in schools.
 It’s important to separate the military from education and other efforts at the grass roots.